Writerly touchstones to find your flow again, to write with momentum & ease—& keep writing, no matter how long you’ve been away.

 “They also find it most satisfying when played out in these phases.”
 If you prefer more detail but find yourself overwhelmed and unsure how to use outlines most effectively, I also highly recommend K.M.
 Weiland‘s book Outlining Your Novel.
 “Writers often look upon outlines with fear and trembling.
 But when properly understood and correctly wielded, the outline is one of the most powerful weapons in a writer’s arsenal,” says K.M.
 Weiland.

-[clickToTweet tweet=”‘The more you practice, the easier the #writing will be for you.’ ~ @WriteNowCoach #amwriting” quote=”‘The more you practice, the easier the writing will be for you.’ ~ Rochelle Melander” theme=”style6″]
+[tweet”“The more you practice, the easier the #writing will be for you.’ ~ Rochelle Melander @WriteNowCoach #amwriting”]

 Hemmingway’s Technique to Keep Moving Forward

 “You write until you come to a place where you still have your juice and know what will happen next and you stop and try to live through until the next day when you hit it again,” Ernest Hemmingway told The Paris Review.
 It may seem counterintuitive but these are the moments which create that addictive love for and connection to your writing, especially fiction.

 In the interim your mind incubates the unfinished scene or chapter, often with new creative inspirations, while also setting you up for more ease in your writing as you are not perturbed nor hampered by a blank page but can continue, pick up where you left off, without any creative anxiety or stress.

 “When you stop you are as empty, and at the same time never empty but filling, as when you have made love to someone you love.
 Nothing can hurt you, nothing can happen, nothing means anything until the next day when you do it again.
 It is the wait until the next day that is hard to get through,” said Ernest Hemmingway, and many famous authors agree.